 - Another must-have is a washer/dryer.
 Unless you live in University City with all the college students, laundromats are few and far between, especially in the nicer neighborhoods like Rittenhouse and Old City.

 Here are some good websites to find apartments.
-Like many cities, Craigslist is very active for finding apartments (especially places owners are desperate to rent out).
+Like many cities, Craigslist is very active in finding apartments (especially places with owners desperate to rent out).

 Understand how rental agents work

 Unlike New York, in Philly rental agents don’t always charge a fee to the client.
 Most of the time, they’re paid a commission or fee by the owner of the apartment looking for a tenant.